aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

             run_tests: [ VerifyLLDPNeighbors]
 ```

 By default, filters apply to all devices targeted by the run. `device_list` can be used in a filter to target a subset of devices only.
 Filters are not cumulative for a device.
-If a device matches multiple filters, the last filter (appearing later in the list) wins.
+If a device matches multiple filters, the last filter (appearing later in the list) wins for both `skip_tests` and `run_tests` independently.

 !!! note
     `skip_tests` takes precedence over `run_tests`.
 If the same test is in both lists, it will be skipped and other tests will be run.